Nike Softball Camp Vernon Verona, Sherrill Schools Verona, New York

 - NIKE Softball Camp Graduation Certificate

-Guest Coach - Lisa Fernandez
+Guest Coach in 2015- Lisa Fernandez

 One of the most recognizable names in the sport of softball, Lisa Fernandez will be a guest coach at the NIKE Softball Camp at Vernon Verona, Sherril Schools!
 This is a great opportunity for softball players of all abilities to gain some tips and insight from a former Olympian!